Bankruptcy Lawyers in Charleston, SC

 After filing Chapter 13, you have to start making your monthly payments.
 These monthly payments are usually withdrawn directly from your paycheck.
 Your lawyer makes arrangements with the court for this to happen.
 After your petition has been filed with the SC bankruptcy court, an automatic stay immediately begins to prevent any creditors from making direct contact with you or from making a claim against your property from the date of filing and forward.
 Any foreclosure proceedings are stopped.
 The court will take legal control of any of your debts and any property that is not protected by South Carolina exemptions.

 Usually, a Chapter 7 filing doesn’t have any exempt assets.
 If you have non-exempt assets and file a Chapter 7, any non-exempt property must be turned over to the trustee following the meeting.
 If you don’t turn over the property, you must turn over its fair market value in cash.
 The trustee will then sell the property and then send the proceeds received to your creditors.
 If the property is difficult to sell or if it isn’t worth a significant amount, the trustee might return it to you, which is considered abandoning it.
-There is a 60-day time period in which creditors and the trustee have the opportunity to challenge the debtor’s right to a discharge.
-If there are no challenges, you will get notice from the court that all your dischargeable debts have been discharged within three to six months.
 If you filed Chapter 13, you will be required to attend a hearing before a bankruptcy judge who will either confirm your repayment plan or deny it.
 If your plan gets confirmed and you make your payments on time, the balance remaining on any dischargeable debts will be eliminated at the bankruptcy plan’s end.